-FEDERAL FUNDS AVAILABLE: up to \$64,170,000 (for projects) up to \$4,830,000 (for planning) ELIGIBLE ACTIVITIES: Implementing Hazard Mitigation Projects and Hazard Mitigation Planning Related Activities DATE ANNOUNCED: February 15, 2024 APPLICATION PERIOD: Opening: 12:00 AM EST February 15, 2024 Closing: 11:59 PM EST June 21, 2024 APPLICATION DEADLINE: All Pre-Applications must be received by 11:59 PM EST June 21, 2024.
-WHERE TO SUBMIT: dps.hazardmitigation@vermont.gov WHAT TO SUBMIT: Pre-Application Form: vem.vermont.gov/funding/mitigation APPLICATION PROCEDURE: VEM will be accepting Pre-Application Forms on a rolling basis throughout the Application Period up to the Application Deadline.
-Pre-Applications will be evaluated for HMGP eligibility, feasibility, and cost-effectiveness.
-Projects found to meet these requirements will then be invited to apply, provided technical assistance (if requested), and submitted to FEMA once completed, by late 2024.
+FEDERAL FUNDS AVAILABLE: up to \$64,170,000 (for projects) up to \$4,830,000 (for planning) ELIGIBLE ACTIVITIES: Implementing Hazard Mitigation Projects and Hazard Mitigation Planning Related Activities DATE ANNOUNCED: February 15, 2024 (Amendment 1: May 29, 2024) PRE-APPLICATION PERIOD: Opening: 12:00 AM EST February 15, 2024 Closing: 11:59 PM EST August 16, 2024 PRE-APPLICATION DEADLINE: All Pre-Applications must be received by 11:59 PM EST August 16, 2024 .
+WHERE TO SUBMIT: dps.hazardmitigation@vermont.gov WHERE TO SUBMIT: WHAT TO SUBMIT: dps.hazardmitigation@vermont.gov Pre-Application Form: vem.vermont.gov/funding/mitigation

-VEM staff are available upon request to provide technical assistance at any point in the process and encourage subapplicants to submit a Pre-Application Form as soon as possible to allow time for initial review.
+VEM staff are available, upon request, to provide technical assistance at any point in the process.
+VEM encourages subapplicants to submit a Pre-Application Form as soon as possible to allow time for initial review.